financeprofessormckee/Pride-and-Prejudice-Activity/README.md

 * **Income Calculation:** The annual income per dependent is estimated as: `(Final Balance × Income Rate) ÷ 6 Dependents`.
 * **Rate Consistency:** The simulation uses the same interest rate for both the accumulation phase (investment growth) and the income generation phase as a standard simplifying assumption.

+### License and Citation

+The source code for this web application is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the software.

+The pedagogical framing, narrative text, and specific simulation parameters (The "Mr. Bennet's Problem" scenario) are the intellectual property of Eric McKee.
+If you use or adapt this simulation for your own courses, please cite this repository.

 ---
 *Created by [Eric McKee](https://github.com/financeprofessormckee).*